Authorities investigate 2 separate Oklahoma police shootings

 In the Tulsa shooting, officers had run the license plate on a van and found the plate had been issued to a different vehicle, Tulsa police spokeswoman Jeanne MacKenzie said.
 The officers followed the van to a gas station to ask the people inside questions, but a man in the vehicle was “defiant,” MacKenzie said.

-She said more officers were called to assist with the situation, and police fired pepper balls into the van.
+She said more officers were called to assist with the situation, and police fired pepper-spray projectiles known as pepper balls into the van.

 The man then started shooting, and officers returned fire, MacKenzie said.
-One of the officers was hit in the leg, and the man was hit in the chest.
+One of the officers was hit in the leg, and the man was struck in the chest.
 Both were hospitalized.

 MacKenzie said the officer was in good condition and the man was in serious condition.